seanbaxter/mdspan/README.md

 ### Member packs and `[[no_unique_address]]`

-To implement partial static storage for our `extents` class, we need to declare a pack of extent storage objects with
+To implement partial static storage for our `extents` class, we need to declare a pack of extent storage objects with [[no_unique_address]], a C++ 20 layout attribute.

 [**extent.cxx**](extent.cxx)
 ```cpp